-I come from an artistic/theatrical background and believe my thirty year experience within the creative realm gives me an understanding of the creative process and the challenges faced within artistic industries.
-I believe we all possess a unique creativity and imagination that can be a powerful tool for change and healing.
-I bring to my work, as a therapist a warm, open and holistic approach, wide-ranging skills, life experiences and perspectives in a variety of emotional and physical issues.
+I come from an artistic/theatrical background and believe my thirty-year experience within the creative realm gives me an understanding of the creative process and the challenges faced within artistic industries.
+I believe we're all creative in a variety of everyday ways and that creativity and imagination provide powerful tools for change and healing.

 I practice in accordance with the BACP’s ethical framework for practice that includes total commitment to confidentiality and respect of my clients’ diverse and individual needs.